Targeting the right audience is key to your success in running Facebook ads.

 Most small businesses will want to go for conversions, lead generation, or messages.
 Focusing on brand awareness only can be a fast way to burn though all of your money.

-Every campaign you run should have a clear objective and should lead toward sales.
+Every campaign you run should have a clear objective that leads toward sales.

 Choosing the Right Audience that Gets Results: the Basics